SAS-DHRH/dhcc-toolkit/content/toolkit/decision-trees.md

 {{</ hint >}}

-## I am organising an online event
+## I want to organise an online event

 * See section on [Communication Methods](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/working-practices.html#communication-methods) for more information on videoconferencing.
   * If you are delivering the event as part of a funded project, make sure you include environmental considerations in your application.
 See [Grant Writing](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/grant-writing.html) for more details.